marte26/pop-btrfs-luks/README.md

 Script to install Pop!_OS with BTRFS and LUKS

-This [guide](https://mutschler.eu/linux/install-guides/pop-os-btrfs-21-04/#overview) in script form

 WARNING!
-This script works weas tested Pop!_OS 21.04 but it's in development so bugs could arise
+This script was tested on Pop!_OS 21.04 but it's in development so there could be bugs

+Feedback is highly appreciated

 ## Installation